Querétaro (city): Notable sites

-The Church and ex-convent of Santa Rosa de Viterbo is attributed to Alarife Ignacio Maraiano de las Casas and financed by José Velasquez de Lorea, finished in 1752.
+The Church of Santa Rosa de Viterbo is attributed to Alarife Ignacio Maraiano de las Casas and financed by José Velasquez de Lorea, finished in 1752.
 The church has twin entrances, which was common with convent churches.
 The two arches are decorated with mocking faces put there by Casas to those who did not think he could manage the building of the institution.
 The outside is flanked by scroll-shaped flying buttresses, which only serve as decoration and are unique to Querétaro.
 The tower has a unique shape and is topped with a pyramid-shaped crest.
 There is an inner doorway decorated in Churrigueresque style and an image of Saint Rose.
 Inside, the most outstanding feature is the pulpit inlaid with ivory, nacre, turtle shell and silver, and its altarpieces are gold covered in Querétaro Baroque style.
 The entrance to the sacristy contains paintings of José Velazquez de Lore and Sor Ana María de San Francisco y Neve.
 The convent complex was later amplified by Juan Caballero y Osio.
 The nuns began to dedicate themselves to primary education and by 1727 it became the Royal College of Santa Rosa.
 The convent was closed in 1861 due to the Reform Laws and was subsequently used as a hospital for about 100 years.
 Today the convent portion is home to the Centro de Estudios de Diseño y Artes Graficas Mexico-Italiano.

-The church and monastery of La Santa Cruz is on Sangremal Hill, where the appearance of Saint James is said to have occurred at the founding of the city and the cross commemorating the event is kept.
+The Church of Santa Cruz is on Sangremal Hill, where the appearance of Saint James is said to have occurred at the founding of the city and the cross commemorating the event is kept.
 Both the church and the monastery are Franciscan, and in one of the few monasteries to be in operation in Mexico.
 This was also the site of the Colegio de la Propagación de la Fe, the first missionary school established in the Americas.
 From here, missionaries such as Junípero Serra set out on foot, as required by the Order, to establish missions as far away as Texas and California.
 During the early War of Independence, Miguel Domínguez, Querétaro's mayor and part of the 1810 Conspiracy was imprisoned here.
 The church has been completely restored and its main attraction is the pink stone cross that was placed on this hill in the 16th century.
 Its altarpieces are also of pink stone and are a mix of Baroque and Neoclassical.
 Tours are available here and feature how the aqueduct brought water here to cisterns, from which the residents of the city would fill their buckets.
 There is also a thorn tree said to have grown from the walking stick of Friar Antonio Margil de Jesús, and is considered miraculous as the thorns grow in the shape of a cross.